Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Learn about common DNS attacks including DDoS, cache poisoning, DNS tunneling, and amplification attacks, and how to protect your infrastructure.

 DNS is a critical part of internet infrastructure, making it a frequent target for attackers.
 Understanding common DNS attacks helps you protect your domains and choose a DNS provider with the right defenses.
+Every DNS query your domain receives is a potential attack surface, from the authoritative nameservers to the resolvers your users depend on.

 DNS DDoS Attacks